Run a Bot

 b.
 Track your workflow

-Once the workflow has successfully submitted the input values and is running, you can track its progress on the task page associate to the workflow that opens automatically.
+Once the workflow has successfully submitted the input values and is running, you can track its progress on the task page associated to the workflow that opens automatically.

-For more informations, you can click on the task you launched.
+For more informations, click the task you launched.

 Several phases may appear during the calculation:

-- Pending: The current computation is in queue and waiting for another calculation to finish.
+- Pending: task is in queue and waiting for another calculation to finish.

-- Inserting_in_db: Objects are being serialized and inserted into the database to be stored so that the user can explore the results and work with them later.
+- Saving: Objects are being stored into the database so that any worksapce user can explore the results and work with them later.

-- Success: The current calculation has finished without any errors.
+- Success: task has finished without any errors.

-- Aborted: The current calculation has been stopped by the user.
+- Revoked: task has been cancelled by the user.

-- Lost: The current calculation has been stopped due to a platform restart and data have been lost.
+- Lost: task has been stopped due to a platform restart and data have been lost.

 Different pieces of information are also available to the user on the interface: